AmingAndrei/violence.website/content/database/locations/blackspace/hephaestus.md

 .../[[index]]/[[locations]]/hephaestus.md

-**Hephaestus** is a major structural landmark located within the **Outer Dark** region of Blackspace, notable for its scale, composition, and primary function as the **origin and repair facility** for Steel Sharks.
+**Hephaestus** is a major structural landmark located within the **Outer Dark** region of BLACKSPACE, notable for its scale, composition, and primary function as the **origin and repair facility** for Steel Sharks.

 **Structure and Functionality**